-• Missing permissions
+Missing permissions

 In case you are using XFree86 before release 4.0 the FlightGear binary may need to be setuid root in order to be capable of accessing some accelerator boards (or a special kernel module as described earlier in this document) based on 3DFX chips.
-So you can either issue a chown root.root /usr/local/bin/fgfs ; chmod 4755 /usr/local/bin/fgfs to give the FlightGear binary the proper rights or install the 3DFX module.
+So you can either issue a to give the FlightGear binary the proper rights or install the 3DFX module.
 The latter is the "clean" solution and strongly recommended!